This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

-- Toss the broccoli with olive oil and seasonings
+- Toss the broccoli pieces with olive oil and seasonings

-- Toss the air fried broccoli with melted butter, a squeeze of lemon and Parmesan Cheese before enjoying
+- Toss the air-fried broccoli crowns in a large mixing bowl with melted butter, a squeeze of lemon juice, and a sprinkle of Parmesan Cheese before enjoying.

 Fresh or Frozen Broccoli

 I like to use fresh broccoli in my air fryer.
-However, I buy already cut fresh broccoli from the produce department to save time.
+However, I buy pre-cut, fresh broccoli from the produce department to save time.

 I didn’t use frozen broccoli when testing this recipe, however, since it is already blanched, frozen broccoli takes less time to cook.

-If you want to try out frozen broccoli, you should use my air fryer frozen broccoli tutorial.
-It uses some of the same ingredients, but takes half the time.
+If you want to try out frozen broccoli, you should use my air fryer frozen broccoli recipe.
+It uses some of the same ingredients but takes half the time.

 How Long to Cook Them

-Crispy and crunchy texture is my favorite, so I tend to leave my broccoli in the air fryer for about 15-20 minutes total.
+Crispy and crunchy texture is my favorite, so I tend to leave my broccoli in the air fryer for about 12-14 minutes total.
+That way, when I air fry my broccoli, they’ll have crispy edges.
 You can do more or less depending on your preferences and how big the broccoli florets are.

-In the video tutorial in the recipe card, I shared some images of what my broccoli looked like at 10, 15 and 20 minutes.
-Generally, it is a good idea to open up your air fryer and check on them every five minutes after 10 minutes of cooking.
+In the video tutorial, I shared some images of what my broccoli looked like at 10, 15, and 20 minutes.
+Generally, it is a good idea to open up your air fryer and check on it every five minutes after 10 minutes of cooking.

 This recipe would also be delicious paired with: